tanimislam/howdy/docs/source/plex-tvdb/cli_tools/plex_tvdb_cli.rst

 .. code-block:: console

-   Usage: plex_tvdb_epname [options]
+   usage: plex_tvdb_epname [-h] -s SERIES [-e EPSTRING] [--summary] [-S SEASON] [--noverify]

-   Options:
+   optional arguments:
-     -h, --help            show this help message and exit -s SERIES, --series=SERIES
+     -h, --help            show this help message and exit -s SERIES, --series SERIES
 			   The name of the series
-     -e EPSTRING, --epstring=EPSTRING
+     -e EPSTRING, --epstring EPSTRING
 			   The episode string, in the form S%02dE%02d.
      --summary             If chosen, get a summary of all the seasons and episodes for the SERIES.
-     -S SEASON, --season=SEASON
+     -S SEASON, --season SEASON
 			   If chosen, get a list of all episode titles for this season of the SERIES.
      --noverify            If chosen, do not verify the SSL connection.

 The ``--noverify`` flag says to not verify SSL connections.